yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 However, applying compression overtop of encrypted data is almost always a waste of time.

 t895 observed that when compression was turned on, these ZIP exports were excessively slow, while still resulting in negligible size reduction gains, as the largest files in the user data are NCAs, and those are encrypted.
-Therefore, he {{< gh-hovercard "12558" "disabled compression for these ZIP exports," >}} leading to up to a 3x decrease in export times.
+Therefore, he {{< gh-hovercard "12558" "disabled compression for these ZIP exports," >}} exhibiting up to a 3x decrease in export times.

-Moving on to the quality-of-life (QoL) fixes, t895 {{< gh-hovercard "12571" "extended support for custom screen orientations." >}}
+Moving on to the QoL fixes, t895 {{< gh-hovercard "12571" "extended support for custom screen orientations." >}}
 With this change, yuzu now supports a total of seven orientation styles, listed below.

 - Auto.
 Selects any of the four orientations based on the phone’s sensor.